o19s/ubi/docs/schema/event-properties-client_id.md

 https://o19s.github.io/ubi/schema/1.0.0/event.schema.json#/properties/client_id
 ```

 The client issuing the query.
 This could be a unique browser, a microservice that performs searches, a crawling bot.
+If only authenticated users are tracked, then you could use a specific user id here, otherwise you should use something permanent and track user id as an *Additional Property*.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                      |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------ |